When we recommend to people that it’s best to eat a low carb diet for diabetes – they often say “But, don’t I need to eat carbs?”

 Here’s some more nutrition facts:

-As the image says above, vegetables are the best type of carbohydrate to eat.
+As the image shows above, vegetables are the best type of carbohydrate to eat.

 They fit perfectly into a diabetic diet, helping you eat the right amount of carbs each day, keeping your blood sugar in a healthy range, and sharing their super powers with you so that you can get super healthy! 🙂